Rufus (Street Fighter): Appearances

 Introduced in the 2008 video game Street Fighter IV, Rufus is angered that martial artist Ken Masters is declared the best fighter in America.
-Per Candy's suggestion that he find and defeat Ken to prove himself as the best, he declares Ken as his rival and sets out to find him.
-However, along the way he repeatedly mistakes other fighters for Ken, attacking similarly dressed or blonde people regardless of gender, and blames the mistaken identities on his belief Ken is using decoys to delay him, notably, the character Abel.
+Per his girlfriend Candy's suggestion that he find and defeat Ken to prove himself as the best, Rufus declares Ken his rival and sets out to find him.
+However, he repeatedly mistakes other fighters for Ken, attacking blond-haired or similarly-dressed people regardless of gender, and blames the mistaken identities on his belief Ken is using decoys to delay him, notably, the character Abel.
 He eventually confronts Ken, who states he does not know who Rufus is, which angers him further before they fight.
 In the game's conclusion, Rufus is shown pushing his broken down motorcycle uphill with Candy on board, using it as training and blaming Ken for the predicament.
-At the conclusion of Super Street Fighter IV, Rufus repairs his motorcycle and at Candy's request for a colder climate, heads due north to the North Pole.
+His ending is updated for his appearance in the game's first upgrade, Super Street Fighter IV, where after getting his motorcycle repaired, at Candy's request for a colder climate they head due north to the North Pole.

-Rufus appears with his official tag partner, Zangief in Street Fighter X Tekken.